OlaCod/Software_Development/README.md

 # Software-Development
-This repository showcases my expertise in web development
+This repository showcases my expertise in software development